 - When hiking in the area, you should carry enough drinking water with you.
 The water in the lakes is not suitable for drinking.
 The water in the well of Lakjärvi is not suitable for drinking either.

 - There are no waste-bins in the forest.
 Measures should be taken in advance to avoid taking unnecessary waste into the area.
 Biodegradable waste should be placed in a dty toilet or composter, and small amounts of clean paper and cardboard can be used as kindling in a campfire.
 Take all other waste out of the area.

 - There is a recycling point at Kurjenpesä Nature Information Hut.

 - Read more about Hiking without littering.

 - There is a dry toilet at each campfire site and lean-to shelter.
-There is a dry toilet for the disabled at Kurjenpesä Nature Information Hut.
+There is an accessible dry toilet at Kurjenpesä Nature Information Hut.

 Camping and Lean-to Shelters